rafaelsales/alone-in-the-dark/README.md

 ## Recommended Setup

-I use this app on Raspberry Pi 3 - even though it has Wi-Fi, I prefer to connect use the ethernet port directly into my main ISP router to make sure that the app isn't affected by a spotty WiFi connection.
+I use this app on Raspberry Pi 3 - even though it has Wi-Fi, I prefer to use the ethernet port into my main ISP router to make sure that the app isn't affected by a spotty WiFi connection.

 ## How to setup